Sustainable finance

 Overview

-SBI ARUHI has defined materiality as management priority themes from an ESG perspective to align our social and environmental endeavors with business strategies, and leading to the growth of both society and our company.
+SBI ARUHI has identified “materiality” issues as key management priorities from an ESG perspective to better connect our social and environmental initiatives with its business strategies, ultimately leading to the growth of both society and our company.

-In our social initiatives, we provide housing loans tailored to the diverse needs of our customers (including user-friendly houses for the elderly and people with disabilities) and offer services tailored to their life stages.
+In our social initiatives, we provide housing loans tailored to the diverse needs of our customers (including accessible housing for the elderly and people with disabilities) and offer services tailored to their life stages.
 We also contribute to regional revitalization in collaboration with local governments and businesses.

-In our environmental initiatives, we provide housing loans for high-quality preowned houses and eco-friendly housing that meet specific technical standards, aiming to contribute to the creation of a circular society where good houses are passed on and used for many years.
+In our environmental initiatives, we provide housing loans for high-quality pre-owned housing and eco-friendly housing that meet specific technical standards, aiming to contribute to building a circular society where quality housing is passed on and used for many years.

-With the aim of providing a broad array of products and services through finance in these initiatives, SBI ARUHI has defined the Sustainable Finance Framework.
+Aiming to provide a broad array of products and services through finance, SBI ARUHI has developed Sustainable Finance Framework (the “Framework”).

-Based on the Framework, SBI ARUHI plans to raise funds through green bonds/green loans, social bonds/social loans, and sustainability bonds/sustainability loans (collectively, "sustainable finance").
-We expect that this helps decarbonize society, address social issues, and build a sustainable society.
+Going forward, based on the Framework, SBI ARUHI plans to raise funds through green bonds/loans, social bonds/loans, and sustainability bonds/loans (collectively, "Sustainable Finance").
+We believe that this fundraising will contribute to decarbonized society, address social issues, and build a sustainable society.

 Developed in accordance with principles including the Green Bond Principles (GBP) 2025 and Social Bond Principles (SBP) 2025 defined by the International Capital Market Association (ICMA), this Framework has obtained a second-party opinion from Rating and Investment Information, Inc. (R&I) regarding its conformity to these principles.

-The procured funds under this Framework are expected to be used for investments and refinancing of new and existing projects qualified as green projects or social projects as described below:
+Proceeds raised under this Framework will be allocated to new for investments and refinancing of existing projects that qualify as green or social projects, as described below:

-Technical standards on energy saving of properties to be eligible for green projects (*)
+Technical standards on energy efficiency of housing eligible for green projects (*)

 Program Category Technical standard Applicability Related SDGs